 Fourth Generation (2000-2005)

-The fourth-generation Volkswagen Jetta got a new name in some parts of the world, like Turkey, Greece, Russian, and Bulgaria’s Sliven region.
+The fourth-generation Volkswagen Jetta got a new name in some parts of the world, like Turkey, Greece, Russia, and Bulgaria’s Sliven region.
 To them, it was the Volkswagen Bora whereas North America continued with the name Jetta.

 While they shared the same name, the new Volkswagen Jetta got a whole remodel.
 The frame was less boxy and it had more of a rounded shape.
 The round shape allowed it to have less drag in the wind.
 Other features included automatic climate control, a rain-sensing windshield, and a turbo-diesel engine – the first of its kind.